 Living here in York Country among all the great breweries on the YoCo Brew Trail, I can’t help but wonder what would make up a great mixed 6-pack from these breweries.
-You may see it at bottle shops and grocery stores; single bottles and cans with empty 6-pack containers allowing you to customize your beer purchase.
-I set out to each of the breweries and looked at beers that were available year round.
+You may see it at bottle shops and grocery stores; single bottles and cans with empty 6-pack containers allow you to customize your beer purchase.
+I set out to each of the breweries and looked at beers that were available year-round.
 Each brewery offers limited or seasonal beers to try, but that is for another article!
-These are beers that you could almost always find anytime you walk in.
+These are beers that you could almost always find any time you walk in.
 You might see some familiar favorites and there could be some that you might not have thought of, but are definitely worth your time to check out and enjoy.

 Lake Wylie Brewing Co. – Ebenezer Brown

 I know what you’re thinking….a brown ale?
 Yes…..a brown ale.
 This beer was one that even haters of dark beer can often get behind.
 This beer gives off a deep coffee brown appearance while still being clean and opaque enough to allow light through.
 Hints of roasted coffee and semi-sweet chocolate pop out at you in the aroma.
 The flavors follow suit with added bready and caramel touches to go with a complex roasty backbone.
 Complex and easy drinking at the same time, this beer finished very clean while not overwhelming the palate.